opatiny/octanis-internship-workbook/xiaomiRemake/xiaomiRemake.md

 A first try was made in PLA, but it did not work, for the part broke instead of bending.
 Afterwards, FlexiSMART filament was used, which worked perfectly (-> see [video](../xiaomiRemake/docs/pictures/flexHinge.mp4)).

+### Laser cutting the PMMA parts

+The laser cutter used is the [FabKit MI5](https://www.fabcreator.com/Fabkit) with the [LightBurn](https://lightburnsoftware.com/pages/trial-version-try-before-you-buy) software.

+The laser cutter maximal dimensions are

+The parts are cut in 5mm thick clear PMMA.
+The cut parameters used were:

+- speed: 6mm/s
+- max power: 100%
+- min power: not defined

+#### Parts dimensions

+- **face:** 165.685 x 110 mm
+- **top:** 427.526 x 427.526 mm
+- **bottom:** 427.526 x 427.526 mm

 ## Electronics